naveenkrish13/fyers-websockets/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+**Key Points:**
+- ✅ **Free to use** for personal and commercial purposes
+- ✅ **Modify and distribute** under the same license
+- ⚠️ **Network use is distribution** - if you run this on a server, you must provide source code to users
+- ⚠️ **Copyleft license** - derivative works must also be AGPL-3.0

 ## 🙏 Acknowledgments

-- **Fyers API** for providing robust trading infrastructure
+- **Fyers API** for providing robust TBT data feed and trading infrastructure
 - **Flask-SocketIO** for real-time WebSocket communication
 - **DaisyUI** for beautiful, accessible UI components
 - **SQLAlchemy** for reliable database operations
+- **Professional traders** who provided feedback on DOM analysis features

 ---